 The $46-per-unit registration fee is waived for high school students enrolled in 11 units or less.

 ENROLLMENT REQUIREMENTS FOR HOME-SCHOOLED STUDENTS:

-- Students enrolled in ISP/Independent Study Program through a district high school must obtain a signed high school concurrent enrollment form from their district high school.
+Students enrolled in ISP/Independent Study Program through a district high school must obtain a signed high school dual enrollment form from their district high school.

-- Complete the Concurrent Enrollment Program Request Form with all required signatures
+Complete the Dual Enrollment Program Request Form with all required signatures

 All forms required must be submitted to Admissions and Records.